 Definitely yes.
 Although the latte is made with espresso.
-You need an Espresso machine for the authentic espresso.
-Since Keurig machines can’t do espresso but regular coffee, so technically you can’t make a traditional espresso-based latte with Keurig.
+You need an Espresso machine for authentic espresso.

 But fortunately, you can make cafe au lait also known as Caffe Misto (a type of latte made with regular coffee instead of espresso).
-Its taste is very much similar to a latte, and you don’t need to invest in an espresso machine to make this recipe.
+This recipe tastes very much like a latte, and you don’t need an espresso machine to make it.

-The major difference between a cafe au lait and a normal latte is the coffee ratio.
+The major difference between a cafe au lait and a normal latte is the coffee ratio and the brewing method.